 Modern enterprises are much more likely to succeed when they evolve to understand shifts in the marketplace, and adapt to make their offerings relevant; including the way their offerings are delivered so consumers readily embrace them.
 Having a great product or service can be sabotaged when simply transacting with a company creates friction.

-As consumer behavior continues to evolve and people increasingly engage with brands via digital touch points, long-term success requires forward-thinking strategies, careful planning, and collaboration with every department within organizations.
+As consumer behavior continues to evolve and people increasingly engage with brands via digital touchpoints, long-term success requires forward-thinking strategies, careful planning, and collaboration with every department within organizations.

 Over the past few years, we’ve witnessed how the scopes of certain leadership roles have widened and changed.
-Breaking down silos has become essential as organizations must transform and adapt with modern strategies required to conduct business today.
+Breaking down silos has become essential as organizations must transform and adapt to modern strategies required to conduct business today.